-Inland, the island offers a blend of tropical dry forest, expansive marine wetlands and tundras, and the occasional and picturesque brackish pond oasis, complete with towering sabal palms and ferns.
+Inland, the island offers a blend of tropical dry forest, expansive marine wetlands and tundras, and the occasional picturesque brackish pond oasis, complete with towering sabal palms and ferns.

 The entirety of the south sides of both North Caicos and Middle Caicos consist of complex mangrove networks and tidal estuaries.
 Much of these areas are protected by the extensive Ramsar Nature Reserve.
-The transition between the southern marine wetlands and interior tropical dry forest is also beautiful.
+The transition between the southern marine wetlands and the interior tropical dry forest is also beautiful.
 This isolated terrain supports tall sabal palms, and in a few select locations, the endangered Caicos Pine.

 Middle Caicos was very important to the pre-Columbian Lucayan people (also known as Tainos).
 The island likely hosted the greatest population of these in the Turks and Caicos–Bahamas island chains.

 Several sites on Middle Caicos have been identified as being important Lucayan sites, including Conch Bar Caves and a remote trading village site on the south coast.

 As was the case throughout much of the Caribbean, the Lucayans rapidly disappeared after the arrival of Columbus.

 The Loyalists went on to build extensive plantations, primarily on the islands of North Caicos, Middle Caicos, and Providenciales.
 These cotton and sugar cane agriculture attempts were initially quite successful, and exported what was considered to be some of the best cotton in the region.